By Jane Anderson, Editor of 101 Honeymoons

-Italy must be one of the all time most romantic places to tie the knot and companies like Expressions make it easy to find a stunning hotels and locations from a medieval chapel in Tuscany to an olive grove in Puglia.
+Italy must be one of the all time most romantic places to tie the knot.
 The Amalfi coast is a strong favourite for weddings and there’s no shortage of magnificent villas that can be hired for weddings.

 Cyprus and Greece have surged ahead in the wedding venue states with the increase in beautiful boutique hotels and good quality resorts that cater well for weddings.
 There are also pretty town halls that host weddings.

 In the UK, I particularly like Gilpin Lake House in the Lake District.
 It has six large suites set in the leafy private grounds of a Relais & Châteaux hotel, with a lake, indoor pool and lakefront spa.